byuu/byuu.org/higan/user-guide/README.md

 logs of CPU instructions and interrupts (and in the future, even more events.)
 But that's beyond the scope of this user guide.

-# Rationale::rationale
+# Rationale

 Look, I know this is complicated.
 I know this is unorthodox.
 I hear you.
 I've been using it too, I know.
 But I need to support esoteric configurations.

-The MSX with its two cartridge ports (one used for hardware expansions), two floppy disk drives, and a cassette tape drive isn't going to work well with a "File -> Load ROM" menu option.
+The MSX with its two cartridge ports (one used for hardware expansions), two floppy disk drives, and a cassette tape drive isn't going to work well with a "File → Load ROM" menu option.

 The Genesis with Sonic 3 connected to Sonic & Knuckles connected to a Game Genie isn't going to work that way either.